 The Holidays are Over, So Now What?
 Ways to Overcome the Winter Blues

 The winter months don’t have to be a temporary sentence to stay indoors until the spring flowers bloom.
 There are some sneaky ways to circumnavigate and overcome the winter blues.

 In addition to the chilly winter season, the letdown following festive, end-of-the-year holiday activities in combination with settling back into the reality of work, routines or school can pose mental health struggles.

 These common winter blues can be attributed to a variety of triggers.

 What is SAD?

-Eric Kelly, MSW, LCSW, a Monarch behavioral therapist who provides therapy at the Cary and Fuquay-Varina behavioral health offices, urged those adversely affected by winter’s limited sunlight and colder temperatures to take heart.
+Eric Kelly, MSW, LCSW, a Monarch behavioral therapist who provides therapy at Monarch’s behavioral health Judd Parkway location in Wake County, urged those adversely affected by winter’s limited sunlight and colder temperatures to take heart.

 Making a concerted effort to get out during sunlight hours and socializing are good ways to guard against feeling down during the winter months.
 “Get out and about, and exercise.
 Enjoying the sunlight and talking to people is a great way to stay connected.
 Hibernation is known to exacerbate SAD,” Kelly explained.

 During the winter months and colder temperatures, it is natural to gravitate toward staying indoors but Kelly suggested creativity when incorporating physical activities.
 “Ways to implement activity include changing up routines with exercise, reaching out to family and friends or even taking your pet for a walk.
 This makes you more involved in what is going around you,” he said.
 “The less isolated you are, the better.”

 Decreased sunlight can make it difficult for those with severe depression.
 Kelly said studies indicate that light therapy can help when the gray days seem to be more plentiful.

 He also recommended to the people he counsels to integrate relaxation approaches such as guided imagery, meditation or techniques like yoga or tai chi.
 “These are easy to learn and creative ways to cope with SAD,” he suggested.